 - Personal Interactions

 Want to see each other eye to eye?
-This can be achieved in a literal sense with the local folks as you can simply drive to their doorstep and talk to real people.
-In addition, local installation companies are most likely small and family-owned.
-There’s always a high chance the guys who mount the system on your roof are the owners themselves and they’re willing to listen to your feedback or concern.
+You can do this literally with the local folks!
+Just drive up to their doorstep and talk to real people.
+Besides, local installation companies are most likely small and family-owned.
+There’s always a good chance the guys who mount the system on your roof are the owners themselves, and they’re willing to listen to your feedback or concern.

 They’re part of your community!
 Your transaction enlivens up the local economy!
 And you’re teaming up to inspire the rest of the ‘hood to go solar.

 Besides, you’d favor a friend more than a stranger, right?
-Being from around the same area will incite them to deliver beyond “good” work.
+Being from the same area, they have a more significant reason to deliver beyond “good” work.
 They know your partnership benefits the whole community.

 - Costs Lesser

 While this is a case-to-case basis, local installers can be more flexible with their pricing.
-If they’re closer to you, transportation costs can be cut down.
-Big companies often set fixed prices to ensure return.
+If they’re closer to you, transportation doesn’t have to be costly.
+In contrast, big companies often set fixed prices to ensure a return on their investment.

 We are not saying that every local solar PV panel installation company is perfect, or that every big scale installer can’t cater to your needs.
-We suggest that you still do your own research not only about installation companies, but the solar industry, in general.
+We suggest that you still do your research not only about installation companies but the solar industry, in general.

-However, at a deeper and more intimate sense, we just believe that ‘Go solar for good’ starts with ‘going local.’
-And that the global change we’re waiting to see?
-It must start slowly but steadily within our own communities.
+However, we genuinely believe that ‘Go solar for good’ starts with ‘going local’ to effect change.
+For global change to happen, we must start slowly but steadily within our communities.